-Professionals, who flip between jobs and tasks more frequently, experience a brain drain in terms of analytical and creative thinking process.
+Professionals, who flip between jobs and tasks more frequently, experience a brain drain in terms of the analytical and creative thinking process.
 Moreover, in a human mind, creative thoughts, ideas, and solutions have a very short shelf-life, and they have a good tendency to vanish as quickly just as how they pop up in your mind unannounced.

 Once two or more thoughts leave your mind without being pondered upon, your mind becomes more prone to a creative block or brain drain for a long time.

 The Time-Saving Paradox

 Many professionals are of the view that doing a number of tasks concurrently saves you a lot of time and thus makes you ‘efficient’.
 Well, there is another side of the story which many of us tend to overlook, as in overlooking human errors.

 It is a matter of common sense that when you are working on multiple tasks, and one task becomes the cause of distraction for the other, there is a higher chance of you messing up, and both tasks (or more) are affected.
 The thing with mistakes is that it needs rectifying.
 And fixing a mistake takes time.